Undergraduate Non-Degree Programs

 International students who are on a visa of any type may not enroll as non-degree students without written permission from the International Student and Scholar Office.
 Non-native English speakers will be tested in English and placed in remedial English courses if needed.

-The High School Parallel Enrollment Program is designed for high school students who want to take courses at Towson University for college credit.
-Students must be at a junior standing or higher and have a B average and an SAT score of at least 500 on each section of the SAT (or 50 on the PSAT).
-Home-schooled students must send the most recent evaluation from the supervising organization, as well as any standardized test results.
-Please note the admission to the Parallel Enrollment program does not guarantee admission to TU as a degree seeking student.
+The High School Dual Enrollment Program is designed for high school students who want to take courses at TU for college credit.
+To participate in the High School Dual Enrollment program, students must have a cumulative average high school GPA of a 3.00 ("B") or higher.
+Test scores are optional.
+Students will be required to submit a letter of permission from your counselor or parent/legal guardian.
+Home-schooled students must send the most recent evaluation from the supervising organization.
+Please note the admission to the Dual Enrollment program does not guarantee admission to TU as a degree seeking student.

 The program allows students to: